*This post contains an affiliate link.

 Years have passed and the hurt is not so intense so forgiving comes a little bit easier.
 I have been praying for these two people to find God and hope if my path ever crossed with them I would be able to not feel the resentment and hurt.
 I will not let the anger caused by my deployment to stay with me any longer.

-If Louie learn how to forgive, so can I. His story inspires me to be a better person.
+If Louie learned how to forgive, so can I. His story inspires me to be a better person.
 If you have not read Unbroken I highly recommend it.

 The word for Tuesday at Ten this week goes with my post for today so I’m linking up.
 The word is Forgiveness.
 I think this post works perfectly.